ElizabethSeth/Projects-from-Simplon-Lyon/README.md

 Install Dependencies: Use RUN to execute shell commands to install required dependencies or configure the environment.
 Specify the Entrypoint: Use CMD or ENTRYPOINT to define the default command that runs when a container starts.
 Build the Image: Use the docker build command to create the image from the Dockerfile.

 2. Role of the docker build Command
 The docker build command processes the instructions in the Dockerfile to create a Docker image.
 Syntax Example:
-bash
-Copy code
-docker build -t my_image_name:latest .
+# docker build -t my_image_name:latest .
 -t tags the image with a name and optionally a version.
 . specifies the build context (directory containing the Dockerfile).
 3. Differences Between FROM, WORKDIR, and CMD in a Dockerfile